Skip to content

 What type of treatment is there?

-When we get close to balancing a patient by lifting a leg with heel inserts, then we perform another gait analysis and follow up xray.
+In an adult, we find that we can add a non-compressive silicone heel lift… When we get close to balancing a patient by lifting a leg with heel inserts, then we perform another gait analysis and follow up xray.
 At that point, we can typically write them a final prescription to have their shoe modified.

 Who modifies a shoe, how is it done and what does it cost?